radhey24h/cloud-in-depth/azure-in-depth/Day-2-Azure-basics/01-Azure-basics.md

 ## Manage subscription
 ### Subscription
 subscription allows us to use a service based on a fee.
-It alllow us to use the service on an on-demand basis, and they ask for payment monthly basis and also they only ask what-ever service we have used.
+It allow us to use the service on an on-demand basis, and they ask for payment monthly basis and also they only ask what-ever service we have used.
 After creating an account on azure portal we get
 1) Free trail and
 2) Azure Active directory